topbrightdev/laravel_ide_helper/readme.md

 Pre-generated example: https://gist.github.com/barryvdh/bb6ffc5d11e0a75dba67

 > Note: You might need to restart PhpStorm and make sure `.phpstorm.meta.php` is indexed.
-> Note: When you receive a FatalException about a class that is not found, check your config (for example, remove S3 as cloud driver when you don't have S3 configured.
+> Note: When you receive a FatalException: class not found, check your config
+> (for example, remove S3 as cloud driver when you don't have S3 configured.
 Remove Redis ServiceProvider when you don't use it).

-## Lumen Install
+## Usage with Lumen

 This package is focused on Laravel development, but it can also be used in Lumen with some workarounds.
-Because Lumen works a little different, as it is like a barebone version of Laravel and the main configuration parameters are instead located in `bootstrap/app.php`, some alterations must be made.
+Because Lumen works a little different, as it is like a bare bone version of Laravel and the main configuration parameters are instead located in `bootstrap/app.php`, some alterations must be made.

-#### Enabling Facades
+### Enabling Facades

 While Laravel IDE Helper can generate automatically default Facades for code hinting, Lumen doesn't come with Facades activated.
 If you plan in using them, you must enable them under the `Create The Application` section, uncommenting this line:

 ```php
 // $app->withFacades();